How Does ‘Fault’ Work in a Car Accident Case in Illinois?

 A few of the things that come into the equation when finding out how much you can expect from damages in an accident are Lost wages / Reduced earning potential, property damage, medical expenses, pain and suffering, and loss of quality of life such as through lost companionship or through other forms of suffering caused by the accident.

-When discussing your injuries, treatment and recovery with your Attorney, you should be sure to include any losses you can think of, even if you might think they are small or unimportant.
-For example, if you are unable to do recreational activities, household work, lifting objects, etc., these are taken into account when determining your damages.
+When discussing your injuries, treatment and recovery with your Attorney, be sure to include any losses you can think of, even if you might think they are small or unimportant.
+For example, if you’re unable to do recreational activities, household work, lifting objects, etc., these are taken into account when determining your damages.
 By discussing these, we will be better able to make sure you are compensated for as much of your losses as legally possible.

 How long do I have to file a claim?

-If you have been in a Car Accident in the State of Illinois and are unable to reach an agreement outside of court, there is a limited window of time where you can still file a claim for your injuries or property damage.
+If you’ve been in a Car Accident in the State of Illinois and are unable to reach an agreement outside of court, there is a limited window of time where you can still file a claim for your injuries or property damage.

 In the State of Illinois, the Statute of Limitations for filing a claim for injuries from a car accident is two (2) years, though this is reduced to one (1) year if the other party was a local public employee.
 The Statute of Limitations for filing a claim for property damage is typically much longer and can be for as long as five years.